LangUMS/langums/README.md

 }
 ```

-`fn spawn_units<T>(T, qty)` declares a template function called `spawn_units` that takes three arguments `T`, `L` and `qty`.
+`fn spawn_units<T, L>(T, L, qty)` declares a template function called `spawn_units` that takes three arguments `T`, `L` and `qty`.
 The `<T, L>` part lets the compiler know that the T and L "variables" should be treated in a different way.
 Later on when `spawn_units(TerranMarine, "TestLocation", 5);` gets called an actual non-templated function will be instantiated and called instead.
 In this example the instantiated function would look like:

 ```c
 fn spawn_units(qty) {